libp2p/specs/pubsub/gossipsub/partial-messages.md

 ## Motivation

-The main motivation for this extension is optimizing Ethereum's Data Availability Sampling protocol.
+The main motivation for this extension is optimizing Ethereum's Data Availability Sampling (DAS) protocol.
 In Ethereum's upcoming fork, Fusaka, custodied data is laid out in a matrix, where the rows represent user data (called blobs), and the columns represent a slice across all blobs (each blob slice is called a cell).
 These columns are propagated with Gossipsub.
-It's common for a node to already have all the blobs from its mempool, but in cases where it doesn't (~38%[1]) have _all_ of the blobs it almost always has _most_ blobs (today, it almost always has all but one [1]).
+At the time of writing it is common for a node to already have all the blobs from its mempool, but in cases where it doesn't (~38%[1]) have _all_ of the blobs it almost always has _most_ blobs (today, it almost always has all but one [1]).

-This extension would allow nodes to only request the missing blob.
+This extension would allow nodes to only request the column message part belonging to the missing blob.
 Reducing the network resource usage significantly.
 As an example, if there are 32 blob cells in a column and the node has all but one cell, this would result in a transfer of 2KiB rather than 64KiB per column. and since nodes custody at least 8 columns, the total savings per slot is around 500KiB, or 4 Megabits per slot.

+Later, partial messages could enable further optimizations:
+- If cells can be validated individually, as in the case of DAS, partial messages could also be forwarded, allowing us to reduce the store-and-forward delay [2].
+- Finally, in the FullDAS construct, where both row and column topics are defined, partial messages allow cross-forwarding cells between these topics [2].

 ## Protocol Messages